Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Future Directions

 \subsubsection{Mini-batch Training}

-Mini-batch training is commonly used to solve the training problem on large-scale graphs, and only a part of the graph nodes are selected for training each time.
-In mini-batch training, people have designed various neighborhood sampling methods, among which the most basic method is node sampling\cite{Hamilton2017Inductive,feng2022grand+}, and the common ones are layer sampling\cite{Chen2018Fastgcn,Huang2018Adaptive} \cite{min2022graph,ran2022cryptogcn} and subgraph sampling\cite{lin2022resource,zeng2020graphsaint,zheng2022distributed}.
+Mini-batch training is a widely used technique for training large-scale graph data, where only a part of the graph nodes are selected for training each time.
+Several neighborhood sampling methods have been proposed for mini-batch training, including the most basic method of node sampling \cite{Hamilton2017Inductive}, as well as layer sampling \cite{Chen2018Fastgcn} and subgraph sampling \cite{Hu2020Heterogeneous}, which are commonly used.